1j01/98/winamp/README.md

 ### TODO

+* Fix z-indexing with context menu: it uses a fixed z-index and I have an indefinitely incrementing z-index
+	* Also see if there are other uses of z-index

+* Drag and drop: prevent redirecting the whole page!

 * Don't reset layout to center when the containing page is resized

 * Window blurring (also needed for regular windows!)